 Update: Moto's sportier take on the regal 360 has earned a spot on our list of best Android Wear smartwatches.
 Its rugged build, built-in GPS and rather affordable price make it an easy choice for fitness-focused people.
+You may struggle to find it now though considering Google isn't selling it directly now.

 Original review follows below.